didymus707/Feed-Reader-Testing/README.md

 ## How to run the application
 ---
-...Download or clone the repository...
+---Download or clone the repository.--
-...Open the folder containing the HTML file and open it in your browser...
+---Open the folder containing the HTML file and open it in your browser.--
-...Open the js folder for the source codes...
+---Open the js folder for the source codes.--
-...Open the spec folder in the jasmine folder to see the tests.
+---Open the spec folder in the jasmine folder to see the tests.